New laws strengthen NYC abortion rights

-Six bills designed to ensure abortion is safe and affordable for New Yorkers and visiting out-of-towners were signed into law last Friday by Mayor Adams.
+Six bills supporters say are designed to ensure abortion is safe and affordable for New Yorkers and visiting out-of-towners were signed into law last Friday by Mayor Adams.

-Among the measures are laws that will have the city provide free abortion medication at public health clinics; track the number of births and abortions in the city every year among residents and nonresidents; conduct a public education program to inform people of the protections available to clients and providers at reproductive health facilities; and conduct an outreach campaign about facilities that mislead people when offering reproductive health services.
+Among the measures are laws that will see the city provide free abortion medication at public health clinics; track the number of births and abortions in the city every year among residents and nonresidents; conduct a public education program to inform people of the protections available to clients and providers at reproductive health facilities; conduct an outreach campaign about facilities that mislead people when offering reproductive health services; and create a private right of action for interference with securing “reproductive or endocrine healthcare.”

 The measures come in response to the U.S. Supreme Court’s recent ruling in Dobbs v.
 Jackson Women’s Health Organization, which overturned the constitutional right to abortion established by the Roe v.
 Wade case in 1973.
 States are now able to enact broader abortion restrictions, and 10 have banned the procedure in all or most instances.